Hormonal changes, including those that happen during perimenopause, can trigger migraine episodes.

 Perimenopause, the period of time when the body is transitioning to menopause, often means big changes in hormone levels.
-As such, people with migraine who are in perimenopause may experience changes in the number and severity of their migraine headaches.
+People with migraine who are in perimenopause may experience changes in the number and severity of their migraine episodes.

-- Perimenopause.
-This is the last stage of the reproductive period and marks the transition to menopause.
-It lasts for 2 to 8 years and usually starts in your 40s.
+Perimenopause is the last stage of the reproductive period and marks the transition to menopause.
+It lasts for about

 According to the North American Menopause Society, people in perimenopause may start to notice: